ccxt-rest/ccxt-rest-website/source/index.html.md

 `GET /exchange/{exchangeName}/{exchangeId}/orderBook`

-Get the markets of the exchange referenced by the exchangeName and exchangeId
+Get the order book of the exchange referenced by the exchangeName, exchangeId and symbol

 <h3 id="orderbook-parameters">Parameters</h3>